 These Baked Mango Samosas are subtly sweet from the fresh mango and nutty from toasted almonds, with a crispy baked phyllo wrap and a decadent fruit centre.
 A quick, easy, healthy and original mango dessert, perfect for picnics or potlucks.

-Today is friday (yay!), and I like to post desserts recipes on fridays.
-It’s the end of the week and we all deserve a little treat.
-Well, some of you are probably on vacation.
-But still, you deserve a little treat.
-There’s always an excuse for that, right?
-Don’t you think it’s the best way to start a lovely week-end?
+It’s finally Friday (yay!), and I like to start posting desserts recipes on Fridays.
+As it’s the end of the week, we definitely all deserve a little sweet treat.
+Well, some of you are probably on vacation, but still, you deserve a little dessert.
+Really, there’s always an excuse for something sweet, right?
+Don’t you think it’s the best way to start a relaxed weekend?
 Well, I do!

-I didn’t had to add any sugar because my mango was super ripe and very sweet.
-Choose the perfect mango thanks to this article.
+Luckily, I didn’t have to add any sugar to my sweet Mango Samosa filling because my mango was super ripe and very sweet.
+Learn how to choose the perfect mango thanks to this article.

 Too hot to turn on the oven?
 Cool down with my Fresh Strawberry Granita!